Socialism in the United Kingdom: Challenges and Debates

-The post-2019 period highlighted ongoing tensions within British socialist politics between those advocating work within the Labour Party and those supporting independent socialist organisation.
+The post-2019 period highlighted ongoing tensions within British socialist politics between those advocating work within the Labour Party and those supporting an independent socialist organisation.
 Some argued that Labour remained the most viable vehicle for advancing socialist politics given its historic links with trade unions and its electoral prospects.
 The Socialist Campaign Group and other affiliated socialist societies within Labour continued to see themselves as representing the radical socialist tradition within the party.
-Others contended that the party's shift under Starmer made independent socialist organisation necessary, with trade unions like the Bakers, Food and Allied Workers' Union (BFAWU) disaffiliating from Labour in 2021 after 119 years of membership.
+Others contended that the party's shift under Starmer made an independent socialist organisation necessary, with trade unions like the Bakers, Food and Allied Workers' Union (BFAWU) disaffiliating from Labour in 2021 after 119 years of membership.

 These debates were complicated by differing views on strategy, with some socialist groups emphasising electoral politics while others focused on industrial action, community organising, or movement building.
 The period also saw discussions about the potential for a new mass working-class party, though concrete progress toward such a formation remained limited.
-The Socialist Campaign Group within Parliament continued to see itself as representing the radical socialist tradition within Labour, while external organisations like TUSC argued for independent working-class political representation.
+The Socialist Campaign Group within Parliament continued to see itself as representing the radical socialist tradition within Labour, while external organisations such as TUSC argued for independent working-class political representation.